- Click the “Audience” button under the text box

 For more information, please review the FERPA Guidelines: https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html

-You can ask questions anonymously in TeachersConnect by clicking the “Audience” button and selecting “Post as Anonymous” when creating a question.
+You can ask questions anonymously by hitting the “Contribute” icon, creating a question, selecting the “Privacy” button, and choosing to “Publish Anonymously”.
 When you do so, the question cannot be traced back to the asker by anybody in the community.
 The purpose of this is to give you a way to ask questions that you might be nervous about asking publically.
 Note: Answers to anonymous questions are not anonymous.

 One of the goals of TeachersConnect is to help Teacher Prep Programs create lasting relationships with alumni.
 If you don’t see a community for your Teacher Prep Program, it is because your program is not yet one of our partners.
 If you want to let your teacher preparation program know that you’d like to see them on TeachersConnect, reach out to them!